UNMANNED SURFACE VEHICLES

 12/05/2026

-More recently, in 2021, another USV, the Poli-Marú III, was implemented, with an academic application related to the investigation of AUV navigation.
-By adopting a USV carrying the same navigation system as the AUV, it is possible to test the entire kinematics in the horizontal plane, estimate the vehicle trajectory, and compare it with the trajectory obtained from continuous GPS measurements.
-This significantly reduces testing costs compared with sea trials using the AUV, which require more substantial logistics services, such as mobilization and transportation to the coast, as well as hiring vessel support services.
-Compared with similar tests using the AUV navigating on the surface of the USP Olympic Rowing Course, three attractive factors can be mentioned for the USV alternative: a) the significant relative ease of conducting tests with the surface vehicle, since, unlike the AUV, its systems can be easily accessed by operators, without the sealing procedures required for the AUV electronics each time one of its pressure vessels is opened; b) the easier maneuverability of the USV on the surface, since the AUV operates with greater difficulty in heading control.
+By adopting a USV carrying the same navigation system as the AUV, one can test the entire horizontal plane kinematics, estimating the vehicle’s trajectory and comparing it to that obtained by continuous GPS measurements.
+This results in significant cost reduction for trials compared to sea tests with the AUV, which require more substantial logistics services (mobilization and transport to the coast and hiring a vessel).
+Compared to the same tests with the AUV navigating on the surface of the USP Olympic Rowing Course, three attractive factors for the USV alternative can be mentioned: a) the significantly greater relative ease of conducting trials with the surface vehicle, which, unlike the AUV, allows operators easy access to its systems, without the necessary sealing measures for the AUV’s electronics every time one of its pressure vessels is opened; b) the ease of maneuvering the USV on the surface, since the AUV operates with greater difficulty in heading control.

 Poli-Marú III